1996Aurel/1996Aurel/README.md

 - 👋 Hi, I’m Aurel
-- 🚀 I graduated from ISAE-Supaero (french leading aerospace institute) in December 2021
+- 🚀 I graduated from ISAE-Supaero (France's leading aerospace institute) in December 2021
 - 👀 I’m interested in ML & DL, statistical modeling, and computer vision
 - 📖  I conducted research in AI at IRT Saint-Exupéry in Toulouse and at the SARLab of the University of Zurich
 - 🌍 I’m presently looking for a job in data science, ideally applied to Earth observation, in Barcelona